ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) was one of the first widely adapted public-key protocols.
 It is based on [the discrete logarithm problem.](https://en.wikipedia.org/wiki/Discrete_logarithm) And it is still one of the most critical protocols out there; **every [TLS connection](https://en.wikipedia.org/wiki/Transport_Layer_Security) &#128274; from your browser and other places uses it!**
+Also, [Signal](https://signal.org/docs/specifications/x3dh/#introduction) and WhatsApp (based on Signal's protocol), for example, use the **advanced version** of the same protocol.

 > The protocol *makes possible to exchange shared secret key under the insecure line* with some proved security assumptions, if we select parameters correctly.

-Let's take a look at the original **Finite Field Diffie-Hellman** protocol.
+Let's take a look at the original **Finite Field Diffie-Hellman** protocol, which is easier to understand.
 Wikipedia is *very accurate and correct* in cryptography, and you should read that about Diffie-Hellman.
 Here we have a shortened version.
 We don't have to understand all the maths related to the problem for understanding the protocol itself.

 $$